general-labs/Luz-Vision/README.md

 #### Artificial Intelligence (AI) in Assistive Technology.

 #### Goal
-The goal of this project is to see how technology can redefine the limitation or boundary of visually impaired or blinds.
+The goal of this project is to see how technology can redefine the limitation or boundary of visually impaired or blind.
 It's a baby step to integrate AI into assistive technology.
 The ultimate goals is to make a small tiny device that can act as a virtual assistant using AI.

 ##### Option 1: Web RTC + AI ([DEMO](https://youtu.be/JLI_p2d0C-s))